Rural Municipality of Headingley

-Headingley (sometimes spelled Headingly) is a rural municipality in Manitoba, Canada.
+Headingley (sometimes incorrectly spelled Headingly) is a rural municipality in Manitoba, Canada.
 It is located directly west of Winnipeg and had a population of 3,579 people as of the 2016 census.

 The Trans-Canada Highway and the Assiniboine River run through the municipality.
-The unincorporated community of Headingley is situated within the municipality along Manitoba Provincial Road 334 near the Trans-Canada Highway.
+The unincorporated community of Headingley is situated within the municipality along Manitoba Provincial Road 334 on the Trans-Canada Highway.

 The municipality takes its name from the suburb of Headingley in the city of Leeds in West Yorkshire, England.